 “The first and foremost rule when training a kitten to play gently is to not use your fingers as toys,” Johnson-Bennett says.
 “No matter how young your kitten is and whether it hurts when she bites or not, this isn’t the message you want to send to her.
 Biting flesh is never to be allowed.”

-A variety of toys are available to help your kitten learn what she can and cannot bite.
+A variety of toys are available to help correct bad kitten biting behaviors.
 “From the very beginning, have appropriate toys for your kitten to bite during play,” Johnson-Bennett says.
 “For interactive playtime, use toys based on a fishing pole design.
 That will put a safe distance between your hands and your kitten’s teeth.”

 Dangling smaller toys from your fingers could entice your kitten to bite your fingers.
 “When using smaller toys, such as fuzzy mice, be sure you toss them for the kitten to chase,” Johnson-Bennett says.
 “During playtime you never want to send a mixed message.”